 Quickly gaining popularity as an accessible backcountry destination for backcountry skiers and snow shoe adventure, the upper slopes of the former Mount Ascutney Ski Area offer un-groomed snow and powder when conditions allow.
 You’ll come upon breathtaking views across the valley and beyond.
-Another popular area is accessable from the West Windsor Town Forest trailhead.
+Another popular area is accessible from the West Windsor Town Forest trailhead.
 Here you can venture up the Bicentennial Trail to explore open glades and find pockets of untracked powder.

 Safety in the Backcountry